Last date modified: 2026-May-22

 Views:

-The default view is All View which displays data across all records.
-You can change the view to one of the following:
+The default view is All View, which displays all disclosure records.
+You can switch to one of the following views:

-- Documents Focus—removes the Reading Room engagement chart.
-The cards and documents table are displayed.
+• Documents Focus—hides the Reading Room engagement chart.
+Displays the cards and documents table.

-- Reading Room Focus—displays the engagement chart and documents table.
-The cards are hidden.
+• Reading Room Focus—displays the engagement chart and documents table.
+Hides the cards.

 View / Download Trends:

-This chart displays user engagement within the Reading Room.
-By default, it shows engagement across all documents.
-Selecting a document from the table updates the chart to focus on that specific document and opens its disclosure audit, providing a historical record of post-disclosure activity.
+This chart displays view and download activity in the Reading Room.
+By default, it shows activity across all documents.
+When you select a document from the table, the chart updates to focus on that document and opens its disclosure audit.
+The disclosure audit provides a historical record of post-disclosure activity.

 Cards:

-- Documents with Release Conflicts—refers to documents that have inconsistent release outcomes across multiple FOIA cases.
-The Disclosure Center flags a release conflict when the same document is scheduled for release in different FOIA requests but with conflicting release decisions.
-For example, if in one case a document is queued to be released with no redactions but in another case the same document is queued with one or more redactions, the system will mark it as having a release conflict.
-FOIA agencies can investigate and resolve discrepancies, ensuring a consistent approach before the document is disclosed publicly.
+• Documents with Release Conflicts—displays documents with inconsistent release outcomes across multiple FOIA cases.
+The Disclosure Center flags a release conflict when the same document has conflicting release decisions in different FOIA requests.
+For example, one request may release a document with no redactions while another request releases the same document with redactions.
+The system marks this as a release conflict.
+Agencies can investigate and resolve these discrepancies to help maintain a consistent approach before public disclosure.

-- Recent Disclosures—clicking this card filters the table by the Latest Release Time and allows you to see the most up-to-date FOIA releases.
+• Recent Disclosures—filters the table by Latest Release Time to display the most recent FOIA releases.

 Document table: